 Students will conduct an original research that stems from collaboration between the student's academic major and the Honors Program's curriculum.
-Topic must be approved by the Honors Program's director and an examining committee.
+Topic and thesis proposal must be approved by the Honors Program's director and the thesis advisor.
 A supervisory committee will oversee the thesis/project.
 (Fall, Spring)